1979 Toronto Blue Jays season

 The 1979 Toronto Blue Jays season was the franchise's third season of Major League Baseball.
 It resulted in the Blue Jays finishing seventh in the American League East with a record of 53 wins and 109 losses.
-The Blue Jays were the only American League East team to finish 1979 with a losing record and the loss total of 109 set the franchise mark; it is also the last time as of 2021 the team lost over 100 games in a season.
+The Blue Jays were the only American League East team to finish 1979 with a losing record and the loss total of 109 set the franchise mark; it is also the last time as of 2025 the Blue Jays lost over 100 games in a season.
 Attendance for the season decreased to 1,431,651.